obuisard/docs.joomla.org/docs/guided-tours/views/step.md

 ## Form Fields

 - **Title**.
 The Title for this step.
 Usually it is a call to action, for example 'Enter a title' if the step demands user interaction.
-If the title is a language key, an aditional field is shown, representing the translation of that key for the user's locale.
+If the title is a language key, an additional field is shown, representing the translation of that key for the user's locale.

 ## Edit Step